2 Traditions and Practices

 Traditions

-The growing number and diversity of traditions amongst us in Canada offers rich opportunities to learn much from one another … to honour both the unique and the universal in support of our individual and collective well-being (Scott Barss, 2012).
+The growing number and diversity of cultural, healing, spiritual, and religious traditions amongst us in Canada offers rich opportunities to learn much from one another … to honour both the unique and the universal in support of our individual and collective well-being (Scott Barss, 2012).

 Below are some very introductory resources in relation to various traditions and worldviews.
 Of course, such broad resources can only offer general insights into the kinds of information that needs to be shared/inquired about if a given individual is to receive relevant health care, particularly as relates to its spiritual dimension.
 You may wish to seek out similar resources more relevant to your locale and demographics.